Central Park Mall in fall in NYC.

 Waterfall within the New York Botanical Garden’s Thain Family Forest.
 Photo via Jessie Festa.

-9. Tour an urban farm
+11. Tour an urban farm

 From May through October, tour Brooklyn Grange’s rooftop farm locations at the Brooklyn Navy Yard or Long Island City, Queens.

 In the East River, Randall’s Island Park has events for learning more about what grows at its Urban Farm and seeing its resident chickens.
-By the way, this island offers an incredible New York night view and is a great spot to go hiking in Manhattan.

 queens county farm museum nyc in fall

-10. Discover another kind of farm living
+12. Discover another kind of farm living

-Queens County Farm Museum in Floral Park has a pick-your-own pumpkin patch and a traditional county fair in early October.
+Visit farms from another time that are still around, like Queens County Farm Museum in Floral Park, which has a pick-your-own pumpkin patch and a traditional county fair in early October.

 Then, there’s Decker Farm in Staten Island’s Historic Richmond Town, the oldest continuously operating small farm in New York City, where you can pick pumpkins, tour the 200-year-old grounds, see farm animals and enjoy hayrides.
+This interesting site makes Staten Island worth visiting, especially in the fall.

 Alice Austen House nyc